How Do You Define High-Performing Content in Today’s Algorithm-Driven World?

 Fundamentals First, Platform Second

-Ericka focuses on emotional resonance and data-backed strategies as the core of high performance.
+Ericka focuses on emotional resonance and date-backed strategies as the core of high performance.

 “High-performing content may look different depending on a brand’s marketing objective(s), but the fundamentals are universal regardless of algorithms/platforms.
 It’s content that holds attention, taps into psychological levers through emotional resonance, and drives people to take meaningful action—whether that’s sharing, following, clicking, or buying.
 Above all, it’s not guesswork; it’s built on tested formats that consistently deliver results.”